CollinCrist5/nasa-exoplanets-sql-explorer/README.md

 ```

 **Steps:**
-- Selected the discovery method using a grouping statement to get the types of discovery methods used
+- Selected the discovery method using a grouping statement to get the types of discovery methods used.
-- Use **COUNT** to get the number of planets found by each discovery method that is still utilizing the **GROUP BY** statement
+- Use **COUNT** to get the number of planets found by each discovery method that is still utilizing the **GROUP BY** statement.

 **Answer:**
 |    | discoverymethod | count |